tBuLi/symfit/docs/examples/ex_CallableNumericalModel.rst

-Example: Piesewise model using CallableNumericalModel
+Example: Piecewise model using CallableNumericalModel
 ===============================

 Below is an example of how to use the